ivan-lin1993/ecv-devops-assignment/README.md

 **Notice**\
 1. Please using Virginia region ( us-east-1 ) to deploy the service.
-1. The flask app is using 5000 port for expose port. please using ALB target group to port forward to 80
+1. The flask app is using 5000 port for expose. please using ALB target group to port forward to 80

 ## Architecture